codingqi/Churn-Prediction/README.md

 ## Takeaways
 * Churn is predictable!
 * Go beyond prediction to generate actionable business insights!
-* Finding a clear path through the business ambiguity and getting the data ready are the most chanllenging parts, although modeling looks more sexy...
+* Finding a clear path through the business ambiguity and getting the data ready is way more challenging than modeling, although the later looks sexier :D